casualGamer-dev/Nuon/doc/HACKING/CircuitPaddingDevelopment.md

 ### 4.3.
 Testing in Shadow

-[Shadow](https://shadow.github.io/) is an environment for running entire Tor network simulations, similar to Chutney, but designed to be both more memory efficient, as well as provide an accurate Tor network topology and latency model.
+[Shadow](https://shadow.github.io/) is an environment for running entire Nuon network simulations, similar to Chutney, but designed to be both more memory efficient, as well as provide an accurate Nuon network topology and latency model.

-While Shadow is significantly more memory efficient than Chutney, and can make use of extremely accurate Tor network capacity and latency models, it will not be as fast or efficient as the [circpad trace simulator](https://github.com/pylls/circpad-sim), if you need to do many many iterations of an experiment to tune your defense.
+While Shadow is significantly more memory efficient than Chutney, and can make use of extremely accurate Nuon network capacity and latency models, it will not be as fast or efficient as the [circpad trace simulator](https://github.com/pylls/circpad-sim), if you need to do many many iterations of an experiment to tune your defense.